finity69x2/nws_alerts/README.md

 <s><b>Use at your own risk!</b></s>

 That was probably overly fatalistic.
-I just wanted people to understand that there could be unforseen bugs in the integratoin or more likely the code examples and to be aware of that.
+I just wanted people to understand that there could be unforseen bugs in the integration or more likely the code examples and to be aware of that.

 ## Description: